AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 1. The **screens-weretail-run.ui.apps** package installs code beneath `/apps/weretail-run`.

    This package contains the code responsible for rendering custom components for the project.
 This package includes component code and any JavaScript or CSS needed.
-This package also embeds **screens-weretail-run.core-0.0.1-SNAPSHOT.jar** which contains any Java&trade; code needed by the project.
+This package also embeds **screens-weretail-run.core-0.0.1-SNAPSHOT.jar** that contains any Java&trade; code needed by the project.

    >[!NOTE]
    >